gnzlplcs/gnzlplcs/README.md

 ⚛️ React Developer (🚧 under construction)
 ------------------------------------------

-Even I've started early in programming, my long commercial experience, plus Linguistics studies, allow me to address projects and relations with end-users at ease.
+Even I've started a couple of years ago in programming, my long commercial experience, plus Linguistics studies, allow me to address projects and relations with end-users at ease.

 * 🌍  I'm based in Lima 🇵🇪
 * 🖥️  See my portfolio at [my webpage](http://gonzalopalacios.com/projects)